Vladimir Guerrero Jr.: Minor leagues

-Entering the 2018 season, Guerrero was considered the top prospect in the Blue Jays organization by MLB and Baseball America.
-On March 23, Blue Jays team president Mark Shapiro announced that Guerrero would begin the season with the Double-A New Hampshire Fisher Cats.
-Through the first month of the season, he led the Eastern League with a .398 batting average and 30 runs batted in.
-On June 4, Guerrero was named the Eastern League's Player of the Month after hitting .438 with nine home runs and 28 RBI in May.
+Entering 2018, Guerrero was considered the top prospect in the Blue Jays organization by MLB.com and Baseball America.
+On March 23, Blue Jays president Mark Shapiro announced that Guerrero would begin the season with the Double-A New Hampshire Fisher Cats.
+Through the first month of the season, he led the Eastern League with a .398 batting average and 30 RBI.
+On June 4, he was named the Eastern League's Player of the Month after hitting .438 with nine home runs and 28 RBI in May.
 On June 6, Guerrero was removed from a game against the Akron RubberDucks with a leg injury.
-Three days later, it was determined that he had a strained patellar ligament in his left knee, and would be on the disabled list for at least four weeks.
-On July 28, it was announced that Guerrero would be promoted to the Triple-A Buffalo Bisons following his father's induction into the National Baseball Hall of Fame and Museum.
+Three days later, it was determined that he had a strained patellar ligament in his left knee and would be on the disabled list for at least four weeks.
+On July 28, it was announced that Guerrero would be promoted to the Triple-A Buffalo Bisons following his father's induction into the National Baseball Hall of Fame.
 Guerrero hit .402 with 14 home runs and 60 RBI in 61 games with New Hampshire.
 On August 30, the Blue Jays added Guerrero to the roster of the Surprise Saguaros of the Arizona Fall League (AFL).

-Entering 2019 spring training, questions arose as to whether the Blue Jays organization would have Guerrero on the Opening Day roster, or seek to manipulate his MLB service time by assigning him to the minors to begin the season.
+Entering 2019 spring training, questions arose as to whether the Blue Jays organization would have Guerrero on the Opening Day roster or seek to manipulate his MLB service time by assigning him to the minors to begin the season.
 Keeping Guerrero in the minor leagues for the first two weeks of the season would prevent him from reaching free agency until after the 2025 season.
 On March 10, the Blue Jays announced that Guerrero had suffered an oblique strain two days earlier and was ruled out for the rest of spring training.